coveo/commerce-events-exercise/README.md

 Placeholder functions that need to be implemented are included in the code.
 Search for `logClick`, `logAddToCart`, `logPageView` and `logPurchase`.

-Refer to the [documentation here](https://docs.coveo.com/en/3188/coveo-for-commerce/log-commerce-events) for information on how to emit the events and their expected payloads.
+Refer to the [documentation](https://docs.coveo.com/en/3188/coveo-for-commerce/log-commerce-events) for information on how to emit the events and their expected payloads.
+Please focus only on implementing **required** keys.

 To test your implementation, click the `Run scenario` button.